280 nautical miles*

 On approach to Lefkada, you’ll notice the verdant pine-forested mountains and wild, untamed coastline, fringed by translucent waters that lure you to its shores.
 However Lefkada is not just a pretty island, it also boasts fantastic surfing, amazing scuba diving and an intriguing cultural heritage, as well as the world-famous tiny island of Skorpios nestled on its shores.

-Also well-worth a visit is the medieval castle of Agia Mavra, originally built by a Scilian count, the castle has withstood centuries of conquests, sieges and natural disasters.
+Also well-worth a visit is the medieval castle of Agia Mavra, originally built by a Sicilian count, the castle has withstood centuries of conquests, sieges and natural disasters.
 Discover its fascinating long history; from a fortification to defend against pirates to an Allied prisoner of war camp in the First World War.

-A trip to Lefkada would not be complete without a visit to the island of Skorpios, made famous by the wealthy Greek Aristotle Onassis who transformed the island and is now a hub for jet-setters and celebrities alike.
+A trip to Lefkada would not be complete without a visit to the island of Skorpios, made famous by the wealthy Greek tycoon Aristotle Onassis who transformed the island and is now a hub for jet-setters and celebrities alike.
 Although you need a special permit to access the island, yachts can cruise past and marvel at this tiny glittering jewel of the Ionian.

 - Day 7